iml130/sola/minhton/docs/algorithms/leave.md

 22. *s* sends **Unlock Neighbor (96)** to *ps*
 23. *ps* sends **Unlock Neighbor (96)** to *rn_ps* and *ln_ps*

-## Terminology

-*leaving/left node*: the node who leaves the network

-*replacing node*: the node who is replacing the position of the leaving node

-*replaced position*: the position where the leaving node was, which is now being replaced

-*removed position*: the position where the replacing node was, but which is becoming empty now as the replacing node replaces the leaving node

-*routing table neighbor parents*: the parents of our routing table neighbors. those neighbors have the current node as a routing table neighbor child, and need to be informed about the leaving too, although the current node does not have a direct connection to them. we can calculate the positions locally.

 ## Updating Network for Leave without Replacement

 The leaving node must handle the updating of the network itself.
-For this the node has to send `REMOVE_NEIGHBOR` messages to each neighbor who knows the node (not its routing table neighbor children, but also its routing table neighbor parents).
+For this the node has to send `REMOVE_NEIGHBOR` messages to each neighbor who knows the node (not its routing table neighbor children, but also its [routing table neighbor parents](../glossary.md#r)).
 To the routing table neighbor parents has to be sent via `SearchExact`, because the network information is not known.

 After that the adjacent information has to be updated by linking the adjacent left and adjacent right of the leaving node together.

 ## Updating Network for Leave with Replacement

-The replacing node must handle the updating of the network.
+The [replacing node](../glossary.md#r) must handle the updating of the network.
-For this the nodes who know the replacing position and those who know the removing position are crucial.
+For this the nodes who know the replacing position and those who know the [removing position](../glossary.md#r) are crucial.
 Firstly we need to send `REMOVE_NEIGHBOR` messages to those nodes who know the removing position, but not the replacing position.
 They only need to remove their entry of the removing position.